This is part of the post, “WinRunner Interview Questions and Answers series ”

 You can then enhance your recorded test script, either by typing in additional TSL functions and programming elements or by using WinRunner’s visual programming tool, the Function Generator.

 Q #18) How does WinRunner evaluate test results?

-Following each test run, WinRunner displays the results in a report.
+Answer: Following each test run, WinRunner displays the results in a report.
 The report details all the major events that occurred during the run, such as checkpoints, error messages, system messages, or user messages.

 If mismatches are detected at checkpoints during the test run, you can view the expected results and the actual results from the Test Results window.